August Lütgens: Altona Bloody Sunday

 Altona Bloody Sunday was the name given to a violent battle that took place on the streets of Altona on 17 July 1932.
-It was a fight involving National Socialist paramilitaries, Communist paramilitaries and the police.
+It was a fight involving National Socialist paramilitaries, Communist sympathisers and the police.
 It took place two and a half weeks after the government had lifted a ban on National Socialist paramilitaries.
 An estimated 5,000 -7,000 National Socialist supporters arrived in Altona - according to some sources travelling under police protection - from all over Germany, and confronted a large number of communist supporting Altona residents, possibly including August Lütgens.
-Accounts of what happened on Altona Bloody Sunday very widely, depending on the perspective of the writer, but there seems to be a consensus that the even left 18 people dead and at least seventy more badly injured.
+Accounts of what happened on Altona Bloody Sunday very widely, depending on the perspective of the writer, but there seems to be a consensus that the event left 18 people dead and at least seventy more badly injured.

 A wave of arrests followed.
 However, it was only on 25 August 1932, slightly more than a month after the battle, that August Lütgens was arrested at his girlfriend's apartment in the centre of Hamburg, and detained.